allen-liaoo/Lojic/README.md

 parenthesis.
 For example, `(A&B]->C` is identical to `(A&B)->C`.

 ### Truth Values
 Atoms with these names will automatically be filled with the corresponding truth value.
+The java class TTableBuilder is responsible for building truth tables that recognize these True/False atoms

 True|False
 ----|-----